yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 The chart is confusing.
 The higher the number the farther down the page the bar extends.
 We can change this quite easily by adjusting the value of the y attribute.
-See the adjustment to our code below in lines 24-26.
+See the adjustment to our code below.

 ```js
     // Our D3 code will go here.